Date last modified: 28 November 2018

-Migrants granted a permanent visa are required to reside in Australia for 104 weeks (two years) to be eligible for most Centrelink benefits.
-This stand down period is known as the Newly Arrived Residents Waiting Period (NARWP).
+Migrants granted a permanent visa are required to reside in Australia for a stand down period, the Newly Arrived Residents Waiting Period (NARWP), to be eligible for most Centrelink benefits.
 There may be some exemptions from the waiting period in certain circumstances.

-When serving the two year NARWP, New Zealand citizens can count any period of time spent in Australia:
+When serving the NARWP, New Zealand citizens can count any period of time spent in Australia:

 - prior to 26 February 2001; or